European Students' Forum in London

 IBAN: GB89 BARC 2010 5350 9535 12

 That's all.
-As soon as we receive the payment we'll activate your membership and you'll start to receive all the news from AEGEE and our antenna.
+As soon as we receive the payment we'll activate your membership and you'll be able to start applying to all AEGEE events.

 Many doubts must be dwelling in your head.
 These answers will help you to make your mind and hopefully reassure your conviction of becoming member of AEGEE-London.
 For any other doubt contact us!